roshan-jameer/Human_Pose_Estimation_Using_ML/README.md

 This project implements a human pose estimation system using machine learning techniques.
-It enables the detection and analysis of human body keypoints from images or videos, with applications in fitness tracking, gesture recognition, augmented reality, and more.
+It enables the detection and analysis of human body keypoints from images  with applications in fitness tracking, gesture recognition, augmented reality, and more.